negativo/blaster-cms/README.md

 All basic function are working, it's time to give backend some UX/UI and start adding utility to backend, I'm thinking of a plugin system to add functionality with node modules, I'll start it when I'm done with everything else

 ##Installation
+At first startup it get installed, be sure to check .env file for database and other datas needed for installation

 	npm install
 	bower install
 	npm start